GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

   //message to be sent to the reactive singleton dynamic joinSingletonToNewData,

+  //Whether to set value or not
+  bool setValue:false,
 ),
 ```
 It is important to understand that `states_rebuilder` caches two singletons.